-The main reason for construction was to do external repairs, to make it water-tight and for energy efficiency.
-Those external repairs involve recladding the exterior with a new aluminum and glass skin.
+The main reason for construction was to do external repairs, to make it water-tight, and for energy efficiency.
+Those external repairs involve recladding the exterior with new aluminum and glass skin.

 The new exterior curtain wall, or skin, will save energy and help the hospital better control temperatures.
 Work on the building also will include new electrical and air distribution systems, making it more modern.